braek-neck/eks-and-iam-role/README.md

 * 3 NAT gateways (or 1 NAT gateway for non-prod environment)
 * Properly configured route tables

+AWS Load Balancer controller auto discovers network subnets for ALB or NLB by default.
+ALB requires at least two subnets across Availability Zones, NLB requires one subnet.
+The subnets must be tagged appropriately for the auto discovery to work.
+The controller chooses one subnet from each Availability Zone.
+In case of multiple tagged subnets in an Availability Zone, the controller will choose the first one in lexicographical order by the Subnet IDs.
+See [Subnet Auto Discovery](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/subnet_discovery/ "Subnet Auto Discovery") for more information.

+If you are unable to tag the subnets, you can still specify their IDs in the ingress settings.

 ## Deploy AWS EKS
 #### Configure aws-cli to access you aws account.
 [Here](http:/https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html/ "Here") is an instruction how to configure aws-cli.
 You have to use method that is uses in your company.